spinnaker-plugin-examples/springExamplePlugin/README.md

 * new dependencies that are not in Spinnaker can be used in your plugin beans
 * the Configuration annotation will be recognized in a plugin bean so you can create beans that way
 * class path scanning your plugin
-* Comnponent and Primary annotations aren recognized
+* Component and Primary annotations aren recognized

 Your plugin needs to extend SpringLoaderPlugin and implement getPackagesToScan().
 See SpringExamplePlugin for an example.